Herr-Whit-Portfolio/PCA_EEG/README.md

 Please check the SingleEEGPCA1_3.mlapp file for more information and dependencies.

-Example of an occular artifact:
+Example of an occular artifact (a change in signal resulting from eye movements):

 ![alt text](https://github.com/Herr-Whit/PCA_EEG/blob/master/Examples/Components_Occular%20channel.JPG)